-These sweet and salty homemade payday bars are super similar to the classic candy bars, but are vegan, gluten and refined sugar-free, and made with only a few ingredients!
+These sweet and salty healthier homemade payday bars are super similar to the classic candy bars, but are vegan, gluten and refined sugar-free, and made with only a few ingredients.

 Growing up, my dad was the biggest payday fan.
 He’d always have them around, so they’re so nostalgic to me.
 I knew I had to make a homemade version with better for you ingredients and I couldn’t be happier with these!
 They couldn’t be easier, too!

 Ingredients in healthy homemade payday bars vs the original payday bar:

 I am all for treating yourself to the real deal, but I love having something sweet after my meals or as a night-cap, so having better-for-me options on hand is super helpful!
 Let’s take a peak at the ingredients in a classic payday bar.

 Classic Payday bar: Peanuts, sugar, corn syrup, skim milk, vegetable oil (palm oil, sunflower oil), contains 2% or less of: salt, carrageenan, mono- and diglycerides.

 These homemade payday bars: Peanuts, peanut butter, canned coconut milk, maple syrup, vanilla, sea salt.

 As you can see, the ingredients in these homemade payday bars are so much simpler than the classic payday bar, without any of the unnecessary additives.
 A lot of homemade payday bar recipes include marshmallows, but this version is made without marshmallows to keep them refined sugar free!

 How is the texture?